maxux/bogosort/README.md

 	[+] sort count: 684290083
 	[+] sort time: 124.30 seconds, 5505118 sort/seconds

-# runtime (13 items)
+# Runtime (13 items)

-there is one chance in 6,227,020,800 to sort the array on each sort
+There is one chance in 6,227,020,800 to sort the array on each sort

 	[+] bogosort on 13 items
 	[+] items: 260, 451, 348, 431, 479, 87, 383, 369, 88, 195, 199, 83, 240